OddSkier/OddSkier/README.md

 - 🌱 I’m currently learning **HTML, Python, and CSS**.

-- 👨‍💻 All of my projects are available at [https://github.com/OddSkier/Portfolio](https://github.com/OddSkier/Portfolio)
+- 👨‍💻 All of my projects are available on my [Portfolio](https://github.com/OddSkier/Portfolio)

 - 📫 How to reach me **oddskier@gmail.com**